PrantaDas/Qbit-Go/README.md

 ```

 ## Acknowledgements
-Special thanks to [Rakibul Yeasin](github.com/dreygur) for their guidance and contributions to this project.
+Special thanks to [Rakibul Yeasin](github.com/dreygur) for his guidance and contributions to this project.
 The implementation of the bot is also available in Rust.
 You can check out here [ChatQbit](https://github.com/dreygur/ChatQBit).